Can Do Canines is looking for physically sound, emotionally stable puppies two to four months of age to train as assistance dogs.

 - Must be friendly with adults, children, other dogs and cats – No aggression, hyperactivity or destructiveness is permitted

 - Must be healthy, with up-to-date medical treatment and records

 - Must be free of any disease requiring ongoing medication

-- Must be between two months to five months of age
+- Must be between two months to four months of age

 - Must be free of hereditary defects and must have no known eye or heart problems